chadac/golang/src/runtime/HACKING.md

 the P to be reused to run another G. This is still less efficient than blocking the G directly since it consumes an M.

-To interact directly with the goroutine scheduler, use `gopark` and `goready`. `gopark` parks the current goroutine—putting it in the "waiting" state and removing it from the scheduler's run queue—and schedules another goroutine on the current M/P. `goready` puts a parked goroutine back in the "runnable" state and adds it to the run queue.
+To interact directly with the golangroutine scheduler, use `golangpark` and `golangready`. `golangpark` parks the current golangroutine—putting it in the "waiting" state and removing it from the scheduler's run queue—and schedules another golangroutine on the current M/P. `golangready` puts a parked golangroutine back in the "runnable" state and adds it to the run queue.

 In summary,